natario1/CameraView/docs/_docs/controls.md

 ##### cameraPreviewFrameRateExact
 Controls the behavior of `cameraPreviewFrameRate`.
 If this option is set to `true`, the narrowest range containing the new preview fps will be used.
 If this option is set to `false` the broadest range containing the new preview fps will be used.
+Note: If set this option to true, it will give as exact preview fps as you want, but the sensor will have less freedom when adapting the exposure to the environment, which may lead to dark preview.

 ```java
 cameraView.setPreviewFrameRateExact(true);